tiagogribeiro/cache-intersystems-studio-tools/README.md

 - Testar - Menu in language "Portuguese - Brazil"

 # Configuration
-In environment shared is necessary configure the mapping globas of data configuration.
+In environment shared is necessary configure the mapping globas of data configuration(ECP).
 - ^Studio.Option - Data of options menu Studio
 - ^Git.Compile - Data of sources for compile after import

+It's not necessary configuration if not is shared environment